-It is significant that in 2012 three countries in the Arab League voted in favour of the UN moratorium resolution (Algeria, which also co-sponsored the resolution, Somalia and Tunisia).
-Seven abstained or were absent and only 11 voted against the resolution.
+It is significant that in 2014 and 2016 three countries in the Arab League voted in favour of the UN moratorium resolution (Algeria and Somalia, which also co-sponsored the resolution, and Tunisia).
+Eight abstained and only 10 voted against the resolution.
 This was a noticeably more positive result than in 2007, when one Arab League country voted in favour, five abstained or were absent, and 15 voted against.
-No less than five countries in the League have changed their position from voting against in 2007 to abstaining or voting in favour in 2012.